Are You Building A Business Or Are You Self-Employed?

 I suspect the reason is that most people’s previous experience of a business vision was, at best, imposed on them by an employer and, at worst, they didn’t even know it existed so never inspired them.

-This week I’m going right back to basics and explore what type of business you want to run.
+This week I’m going right back to basics and exploring what type of business you want to run.
 Not the industry type or specialism you offer but answering a far more fundamental question.

 If you are clear on that, then you can define what you will need to put in place, what new skills and knowledge you’ll need to be successful and who else is going to be involved.
 And most importantly, does this match what inspired you to set out to work for yourself in the first place?